 - What part of the state do you serve?

-- How is this different from being a foster parent with the state?
+- How is this different from being a foster parent with Department of Human Services (DHS)?

-The support we offer youth and foster parents is different from that of the State of Oregon.
-While in our care, youth are fully supported through comprehensive services such as individual and group counseling, skill building and individualized plans for their success.
-Our families receive round-the-clock support as well as small group training tailored to build skills and knowledge to assist with the vital work of being a foster parent.
+The support we offer youth and foster parents is different from that of the Department of Human Services (DHS).
+Our foster parents receive round-the-clock support as well as small group training tailored to build skills and knowledge to assist with the vital work of being a foster parent.
+While in our care, youth are fully supported through services such as individual and group counseling, skill building and individualized plans.

 - I have a full-time job.
 Can I still be a foster parent?